ardriveapp/ardrive-cli/README.md

     my-font.ttf
 ```

-This is effectively hosting a web page on ArDrive.
+This is effectively hosting a web page with ArDrive.
 See our [example manifest web page][example-manifest-webpage].

 ### Create New Drive and Upload Folder Pipeline Example<a id="create-upload-pipeline"></a>